peadargrant/automation/lab01_client_setup/setup_lab.md

 You will need it for many of the instructions below.

 **Lab computers:**
-You must use the lab computers for these instructions:
+You **must use** the **lab computers** for these instructions:

 - You're welcome to attempt / repeat the steps on your own laptop or home computer but I have designed the instructions to work within the wired specialist lab network environment at DkIT.
 - I suspect that they won't (easily) work as written outside of this environment!

-**Remote access:**
-*This section needs clarification depending on what remote access facilities are installed over summer 2024.*
+- Part of this module's aim is to help you automate setup on different machines that aren't always entirely under your own control!

-## Task 1: Clone the git repository
+## Task 1: Clone the module git repository

 We will be using the `git ` source code control system a lot in this module.
 First, I will use it to distribute all the files you need to you on an ongoing basis.